-They are beautiful creatures but can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.
+Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 So what do you do about them?